NPFL Roundup: Remo Stars reclaim top spot, 3SC shock Rangers

 Ikouwem Udo Utin’s 27th-minute strike proved decisive, extending Shooting Stars’ away-winning streak to two games.

-The Ibadan-based team have now climbed to third place, marking their first entry into the league’s continental qualification spots this season.
+The Ibadan-based team has now climbed to third place, marking their first entry into the league’s continental qualification spots this season.

 Other key matches